omegarhovega/ARRRType/README.md

 - Sign up/Login and create a new project
 - Note down your project URL and anon key

 b.
-Set up the required tables in Supabase:
+Set up the required tables in Supabase by pasting the below code into the Supabase SQL console and running it:

 ```sql
 -- Create profiles table